 Before the injection, your doctor will discuss the procedure with you.
-Your doctor will either ask for your consent before the injection or ask you to confirm that you have already given consent and are still happy to have the injection.
+Your doctor will either ask for your consent or ask you to confirm that you have already given consent and are still happy to have the injection.
 The treatment will take place in a dedicated area with a trained person.
-An X-ray machine, ultrasound (or other forms of image guidance) will be used to make sure the injection is accurate.
-Not all doctors give these injections in exactly the same way but this is what usually happens;
+An X-ray machine (or other forms of image guidance) will often be used to make sure the injection is accurate.

+Not all doctors do these injections in exactly the same way but this is what usually happens:

-- A medical professional will get you ready for the procedure.
-Your blood pressure and pulse rate may be checked. - A small needle (cannula) will usually be placed in the back of your hand.
+A medical professional will get you ready for the procedure.

-- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold. - X-ray, Ultrasound or an alternative way will be used to make sure the needle is in the right place. - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first. - The doctor will direct the injection to the dorsal root ganglion suspected to be a source of pain and usually inject contrast (a solution that is visible under X-ray) to ensure the needle is in the right place.
-When the injections are made, you may feel pressure, tightness or a pushing sensation in your back, leg or arm.
-If it is uncomfortable, do let the doctor know
+- Your blood pressure and pulse rate may checked. - A small needle (cannula) will be placed in the back of your hand. - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold. - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first. - ▶ The needle is guided to the epidural space using a technique known as "loss of resistance" where there is a decrease in pressure in a syringe attached to the needle.
+X-ray (or other forms of image guidance) is usually used to make sure the needle is in the correct place. - The doctor will direct the injection to the epidural space close to the source of pain and usually inject contrast (a solution that is visible under imaging such as X-Ray) to make sure the needle is in the correct place.
+When the injections are made, you may feel pressure, tightness or a pushing sensation in your back or leg.
+If it is uncomfortable, do let the doctor know.